Ghanaians in the US Army Give Fans a Glimpse of Their Lifestyle

 Ghanaians in the US, US Army, Education, people, soldiers lifetyle, spThree Ghanaian men in the US Army share adorable scenes as they display Ghanaian Culture.
 Image credit: Azaroferruche/TikTokeaking Twi in the US, Ghanaians abroad

-Three Ghanaian men in the US Army share adorable scenes as they display Ghanaian Culture.
+Three Ghanaian men in the US Army share adorable scenes as they speak in Twi and celebrate their culture.
 Image credit: Azaroferruche/TikTok

 Source: TikTok